mukisapaulk/challenges/README-template.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - Blog preview card solution

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents